 The Irish version of Moore stemmed from the name O’Mordha, O meaning the son of, and Mordha meaning proud or noble.
 The name O’Mordha evolved into O’Moore, and they became known as warriors who defended their territories fiercely.
 In 1183 Conor O’More defeated the Earl of Sussex, who had been sent by Queen Elizabeth to take control of the Irish land.

-There is also the old French word ‘more’ meaning dark skinned.
-Many North Africans that moved into Europe would have been given the name Moore due to their appearance.
+There is also the old French word ‘more’ meaning dark-skinned.
+Many North Africans who moved into Europe would have been given the name Moore due to their appearance.